 but your second attempt and subsequent attempts are used.
 For a fuller discussion

 Any transfer work posted before Summer 2015 and after Summer 2019 is applied to the Overall and Overall Combined GPA.
-From the Summer 2015 semester to the Summer 2019 semester, the University's repeat policy changed with regard to courses transferred to UofM: such courses are not used in calculating GPA.
-You can earn credit for a passing grade, but you cannot affect your UofM GPA.
+From the Summer 2015 semester to the Summer 2019 semester, the University's repeat policy changed with regard to courses transferred to UofM: such courses were not used in calculating GPA.
 For more information, refer to the Undergraduate Catalog.

 - The "W" grade is not used in calculating GPA.
-(See "Grades That Are Not Calculated in the GPA" below.)
+(See "Grades Not Calculated in GPA" below.)

 Calculating Your GPA

 To calculate either your semester or overall GPA, determine the total number of Quality Points you earned in the period and divide this figure by total number of credit hours you attempted in courses for which grades of A+ through F were assigned.